MingyuYang-Yale/BENG469/FA23/Basic of HPC and OOD/README.md

 You should have received a email from Yale Center for Research Computing:
 <p><img width="800" src="https://github.com/MingyuYang-Yale/BENG469/blob/main/SP21/Assignment1/mail-from-ycrc-mccleary.png" alt="foo bar" title="train &amp; tracks" /></p>

+## Log in to the Clusters

+* Yale's clusters can only be accessed on the Yale network.
+For **off campus** access, you will need to first connect to Yale's **VPN**(https://software.yale.edu/software/cisco-vpn-anyconnect).

+To login:
+- SSH:  beng469_netid@mccleary.ycrc.yale.edu
+- OOD: beng469.ycrc.yale.edu

 research.computing.yale.edu
 docs.ycrc.yale.edu